 Here are five potential problem areas to consider in creating or revising a BCP:

-1. Traditional planning methodologies tend to be tactical rather than strategic in
+1. Traditional planning methodologies tend to be tactical rather than

 Many traditional plans start life by addressing tactical asset-related issues rather than by focusing on a strategic recovery process.
 The strategy should come first, followed by a planning process that seeks to effectively implement the strategy.
 High-performance BCPs are built around tailored, high-level objectives aimed at keeping customers whole and the organization's long-term financials intact.